tomharvey/aws-s3cp-bulk/README.md

 Then deploy these aws-s3cp-bulk functions to AWS Lambda with `serverless deploy`

 ### Prepare your inputs
+The function expects a CSV which contains a list of source and destination files for the copy command.
+How you create this list will depend on your specific circumstances, but this file must be uploaded to S3 and made available to the function.
+To do this, upload the file to your 'operational bucket'.

-Deployemnt of the functions will create an 'operational bucket' in your AWS account, which will be used for the input files and out reports.
+Deployment of the functions will create an 'operational bucket' in your AWS account, which will be used for the input files and output reports.
 This bucket is named using a format of `aws-s3cp-bulk-{AWS::Region}-{AWS::AccountId}`.
 Add a CSV file to this bucket, containing a list of the files which you want to copy.
 This CSV should have 2 columns: